Foreign and Commonwealth Office Migrated Archives: Legal status

 On 22 March 2011, immediately before the FCO finally admitted that the 'migrated archives' were in UK custody, it was advised by its lawyers that they were UK public records.
 This ruling overturned a legal opinion of 1976 that they were not public records, and terminated decades of discussion within the FCO, and between the FCO and TNA and their predecessors.
-The FCO has refused to provide details of the 2011 legal opinion, citing section 42(1) of the Freedom of Information Act 2000 which protects confidential communications between lawyers and their clients.
-The basis on which this decision was made therefore remains unclear.
+The FCO refused to provide details of the 2011 legal opinion, citing section 42(1) of the Freedom of Information Act 2000 which protects confidential communications between lawyers and their clients.

-The Public Record Office Act was passed in 1838 to 'keep safely the public records'.
+The Public Record Office Act 1838 was passed to 'keep safely the public records'.
 It was then concerned only with legal documents.
-The legislation was amended in 1877 and 1898, but it was not until the appointment of the Grigg Committee in 1952 and the drafting of the 1958 Public Records Act that there was any attempt to define 'public record'.
-Research into the drafting of the UK Public Records Act of 1958 has failed to demonstrate how the official records of British colonial governments can belong to the UK rather than the independent states.
+The legislation was amended in 1877 and 1898, but it was not until the appointment of the Grigg Committee in 1952 and the drafting of the Public Records Act 1958 that there was any attempt to define 'public record'.

 In addition to the issue of custody, opening the records would require declassification.
-Ben Macintyre of the Times summarised the procedure for declassifying Foreign Office archival material as follows:
+Ben Macintyre of The Times summarised the procedure for declassifying Foreign Office archival material as follows: